zakandrewking/brainshare/README.md

 # Brainshare

-An API for biology
+Brainshare is a place to create and share scientific knowledge.
+More at [brainshare.io](https://brainshare.io).

 # Status

-Brainshare Metabolism is in early stage development, but feel free to peruse the code.
+Brainshare is in early stage development, but feel free to peruse the code.

 # Run locally